 Originating from the brain, the primary tumor can be benign or malignant.
-Usually the primary tumor starts in the cerebrum, which is the main part of the brain.
+Usually, the primary tumor starts in the cerebrum, which is the main part of the brain.
 Some tumors can start in the meninges, a thin membrane around the brain and spinal cord.
-Tumor can also begin growing in the glands associated with the brain, i.e. the pituitary gland or the pineal gland.
+A tumor can also begin growing in the glands associated with the brain, i.e. the pituitary gland or the pineal gland.

 Gliomas: Primary malignant brain tumor originates in the brain and the cells can spread within the brain and reach up to the spine.
 They rarely spread to other parts of the body.
 Approx 80% of malignant primary brain tumors are collectively known as gliomas.
 These originate in the glial cells which form the basis of the connective tissues of our central nervous system.

 Depending on the range or degree of malignancy, the gliomas are classified into four grades: